titanclass/stage/README.md

 let mailbox_fn = Arc::new(unbounded_mailbox_fn());
 ```

+No matter what dispatcher is used, the rest of the code is the same.
 Sending a message to an actor looks like this:

 ```rust
 let system = ActorContext::<Greet>::new(